richhann/KNN-SP500-index-To-COVID-stimulus-Packages-and-cases-Machine-Learning-Predictions/README.md

 ### Performance Metrics:
 Both models are evaluated using MSE, MAE, and R-squared to determine their predictive accuracy.

 The KNN model involves hyperparameter tuning to find the best number of neighbors and uses cross-validation to ensure robustness.
 The Linear Regression model provides a straightforward approach to understanding the linear relationship between COVID-19 cases and S&P 500 closing prices.

 ## Accuracy and Usefulness:
 The KNN model, with a high R-squared value, suggests strong predictive power, implying it can accurately predict stock prices based on the input features.

+### Optimal Number of Neighbors (k): 2 Mean Squared Error (MSE): 2090.41 Mean Absolute Error (MAE): 34.04 R-squared: 0.9925

 This is particularly useful for investors and policymakers to anticipate market movements and make informed decisions.
 Hopefully

 ---